 It appears that by 100 000 generations, the 256-circle Darwins are beginning to catch up with the 128-circle Darwins.
 To see whether the predict that they will eventually ‘overtake’ the 128-circle Darwins, I continued evolution.
 I took the best 128- and 256-circle images of Darwin (thereby allowing the fittest to survive and reproduce) and allowed evolution to continue for another 900 000 generations (~4 days on my laptop).
 This generated a couple of pretty decent images, particularly the 256-circle image.
 You can see the detail of the coat (the start of which can be seen at 100 000 generations), the mouth, the nose, and various wisps of hair.
-I’ve included the target image below in case you’ve forgotten what it looks like.

 I’ve worked out how to write images in the SVG file format, so I can create scaleable images with smooth circles.
 It turns out that SVG very similar to (or maybe a type of) XML, so learning XML has turned out to be quite helpful already.
 Being able to create SVG images using Python should be very useful in the future.
-The images is of the SVG version of Darwin evolved using 256 circles over a million generations, showing how much smoother the circles are compared to the PNG images I have been using.
+The image is of the SVG version of Darwin evolved using 256 circles over a million generations, showing how much smoother the circles are compared to the PNG images I have been using.
 I zoomed out to show the surrounding circles, which I think creates a very organic image, whatever that means.